-(note this is a guest post from Tenox)
+(note this is a guest post from Antoni Sawicki aka Tenox)

 I have been working with Linux since around 1992, both at home and at work.
 I have probably seen it all with exception of item in the title.
-Lurking around my files, there was a screenshot of a beta version of Caldera Linux.
-As time passed I somehow never managed to see it with my own eyes so for me it’s features were always covered by myths and legends.
+Lurking around my files, I found screenshot of a beta version of Caldera Linux.
+For some odd reason I somehow managed to never actually see it with my own eyes back in the day.
+The supreme Linux desktop was always matter of just myths and legends.

-Recently I came across install media for the OS and decided to to see how was it like for real.
-The system installed just fine through series of tubes^H^H^H err dialog based setup steps which were common at the time.
+Recently I came across install media for the Caldera Open Linux 1.3 and decided to take it for spin and see how it really measures to it’s hype.
+The system installed just fine with dialog based setup steps.
 However as I wanted to see the GUI in action there was a problem – 640×480 VGA mode, or rather lack of better video mode to work with.

 Unfortunately neither VMware nor VirtualBox do not support anything better than the crippled VGA mode.
 They do it for all other devices, like network card, mouse, ide and atapi cdrom.
 But somehow not for graphics.
 Fortunately the other virtualization engines are bit better.
 QEMU supports Cirrus Logic and Virtual PC supports S3 Trio.